Is solvent processing safe—and how do we enable explosion protection?

 The engineering purpose is clear: reduce direct ignition-source exposure inside or near the hazardous processing area.
 The chamber receives heat indirectly through the thermal-oil heat exchange system, while the main heating source can be arranged in a safer and more controllable location according to the project layout.

-For applications that require heat-source separation, ZonHoo can evaluate an Explosion-Proof Thermal Oil Oven based on the material properties, temperature range, vapor release, loading method, ventilation needs, and site safety requirements.
+For applications that require heat-source separation, no exposed heating elements inside the process chamber, and controlled thermal-oil heat transfer, ZonHoo can evaluate an Explosion-Proof Thermal Oil Oven based on the material properties, vapor release, loading method, ventilation needs, and site safety requirements.

 External / separated heat source